ashudeo4/Gdrive/readme.md

 - Search though files
 - Google login and register support
 - For UI used shadcn
+- For downloading, rename or delete double click on file

 ## Deployment
 - Currently deployed on Oracle always free servers